 These units are designed and installed on site.
 They tend to be less reliable than

-• Washout systems shall utilize a pit or bermed area designed and maintained feet wide by ten feet long, but sized to contain all liquid and waste
+• Washout systems shall utilize a pit or bermed area designed and maintained

 • The volume of the system must also be designed to contain runoff that drains available.
 The polyethylene lining should be of adequate size to